talicopanda/social-media-influence-analysis/README.md

 ## Content Market

 A content market represents the space in which users of a community exchange content and attention.
-It is defined with respect to a community and its core node, and is used to manage and perform analysis on said entities.
+It is defined with respect to a community and is used to manage and perform analysis on said entities.
+The key information in the content market are the [demand and supply curves](#demand--supply-functions) for users in the different [user groups](#user-parititioning).
+This is the main output of this module, and is written to database.

 It holds the following information:

 - consumers: the consumers within the community
 - producers: the producers within the community
 - core_node: the core node of the community
-- computed_causations: A mapping of (users1, users2, start_time, end_time) to causations.
-This is updated as these values are computed on demand.

-It provides functions that calculate:

-- **Demand** for a given content embedding, set of users and time range.
-In plain English, demand is the number of retweets this user has posted about a certain topic within this time range.

-- **Supply** for a given content embedding, set of users and time range.
-In plain English, supply is the number of tweets this user has posted about a certain topic within this time range combined with the number of retweets that this user posted and got retweeted by at least one other user that follows them (in this case, the retweet acts as an original tweet).

-- **Causation** between any two values of demand or supply given a content embedding.

-Values are computed on demand, output to the user, and stored in a `content_market` database.
-This has two purposes: 1) it allows values to be cached to reduce the time of future queries, and 2) It allows the `content_market` database to act as an output of our project, so that future research can populate certain content markets and then operate additional experiments using these content markets as input.

-## Content Tweet

-A content tweet object holds data about a tweet with respect to the following information:

-- id
-- user_id
-- timestamp: timestamp of tweet
-- text: the text content of the tweet
+- name: the user-defined name of the market
-- hashtags: the hashtags generated to represent the content of this tweet TODO: tales check this
+- clustering: the [`ContentMarketClustering`](/src/ContentMarket/ContentMarketClustering.py) object, containing information about the tweet to cluster mappings for this community
-- content_vector: the embedding representation of the tweet's content, which is defined as a higher dimensional array in a latent space of content (see details in [Implementation](#implementation)).

 ## Content Market User